mbestavros/keylime-supply-chain-bridge/README.md

 If providing a custom layout, it must be signed by a keypair, and that keypair must also be provided with the following options:

-`-k` or `--intoto-key`: The path to the root name of a public/private key pair.
+`-k` or `--intoto_key`: The path to the root name of a public/private key pair.
 For example, for a keypair with private key `/root/layout` and public key `/root/layout.pub`, `-k /root/layout` should be used.
-`-p` or `--intoto-key-password`: The password for the public/private key pair.
+`-p` or `--intoto_key_password`: The password for the public/private key pair.

 Example commands: